-You need to make your pins irresistibly clickable.
-They must be begging to be clicked.
+In addition to using SEO, you need to make your pins irresistibly clickable.
+They must be well designed and enticing for the reader.

 Easy-peasy you say?
 It can be, but I’ll tell ya, it may take some practice.

-There are 3 main components to pins that drive massive clicks to your site.
+There are 3 main components to creating amazing pins for Pinterest.
 They are all equally crucial.

-People on Pinterest want to know how they can accomplish something- make a recipe, come up with a unique Halloween costume, find a natural remedy, or make money blogging.
+People on Pinterest want to know how they can accomplish something- make a recipe, come up with a unique Halloween costume, or start a blog.
 They go to Pinterest because it’s a wealth of information and ideas.
 They want to learn, be inspired, and find solutions to their problems.
 Your job is to write a pin title that tells the reader your pin leads to what they need, and make it sound interesting!

 Your pin text does not need to match exactly your blog title text.
 But it must convey the blog article information accurately.
 Bottom line: your pin title needs to be written interestingly enough to entice people to click.

 Although many of us love a pretty script font, we need to use them with caution.
 For a pin to be eye-catching, it needs to read in a way that’s not too distracting.

 To accomplish this, try any of these 3 suggestions:

 - Use a bold font such as Nexa bold, League Gothic, Lovelo, or Aleo for the majority of the text.
 Then you can use a dash of script font for part of the title, the subtitle, or to emphasize your power word/s or any important part of the title.

 The color of your font/s should be one of 4 ways: